haoliangyu/create-koop-app/README.md

 This project is based on [@koopjs/cli](https://github.com/koopjs/koop-cli).

-Try the live demo [https://create-koop-app.herokuapp.com/api/new/app/my-app](https://create-koop-app.herokuapp.com/api/new/app/my-app) for a live demo.
+Try [https://create-koop-app.herokuapp.com/api/new/app/my-app](https://create-koop-app.herokuapp.com/api/new/app/my-app) for a live demo.

 ## API